-The idea for these programs first developed from observation, informal conversations and inquiries that indicated the need for the programs.
+The idea for the program first developed from observation, informal conversations and inquiries that indicated the need for the program.
 Faculty observed that some of the students in the program worked for the city of Worcester and other surrounding cities and towns.
-Conversations with these students indicated that they had preference for a public management or public administration degree but chose WSU's nonprofit management program because it was available at WSU.
-Faculty in the urban studies undergraduate program were also getting inquiries regarding the availability of an MPA, and criminal justice faculty had students that were expressing interest in the degree as well.
-After much discussion and research WSU determined that to serve both nonprofit managers and public sector managers, there was need to differentiate the degrees, while taking advantage of their commonalities by offering certain common core courses.
+Faculty in the urban studies undergraduate program were getting inquiries regarding the availability of a master's program and students were expressing interest in pursuing this.
+After much discussion and research WSU determined that the program should be developed, and designed to differentiate from existing programs, while taking advantage of commonalities by offering certain common core courses.